Pheromone: a chemical signal used for communication.

 How much weight can an ant carry?

-According to different estimates, ants can carry 10 - 50 times their body weight!
+According to different estimates, ants can carry 10 - 50 times their body weight, or maybe even more!
 How?
 Because ants are so small, their muscles have a greater cross-sectional area (they are thicker) relative to their body size than in larger animals.
 This means they can produce more force pound-for-pound (or in the case of an ant, milligram-for-milligram).

-How many ants are there in the world?
+How many types of ant are there in the world?

 Does the queen control the colony?